ScintillaLuz/scintillaluz.github.io/_projects/2019-01-22-mobile-app-works.md

 ---
-title: 'Adventures in a consumer app UX/UI'
+title: 'UX/UI adventures in a music consumer app'
 subtitle: ''
 date: 2019-01-04 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.